Roles and permissions

 - In Uniform, navigate to Security > Roles.

-- Click the red Add role button.
+- Click the Add new button.

-- Enter the role's name
+- Enter the role's name and optionally a description.

 Delete role#